Updated: September 28, 2023

-Sitting back in the Portuguese countryside.
-With a glass of vinho verde (Portuguese green wine), some freshly baked bread, and perhaps some local queijo (cheese).
+Sitting back in the Portuguese countryside, with a glass of vinho verde (Portuguese green wine), some freshly baked bread, and perhaps some local queijo (cheese).
 If you are looking past the modern city apartment or beach villa, have you considered looking into farms for sale in Portugal?

 Now more than ever, we are opting for some peace and quiet and to get out of the hustle and bustle of city life.
 This is exemplified by the digital nomad phenomena, which has really become a force to be reckoned with in the past few years.
 It is now increasingly possible to work from just about anywhere in the world, given that you have a stable Wi-Fi connection.